 WHAT WE DO TOGETHER

 It can take courage to pick up a paint brush, a pastel or a stick of charcoal.
 For most of us, the last time we created a picture was when we were children.
 For many, there was never the opportunity.
-None of this matters; we guide you through the process …..
+None of this matters.
+We guide you through every stage of the process in a fun and accessible way by:

 ‘The thing about making this kind of art is that anyone can do it and it opens up so many possible ways of doing things.’